zerothi/fdict/README.md

     FDICT_LIBS  = -L$(FDICT_PATH) -lfdict
     FDICT_INC   = -I$(FDICT_PATH)

+For parent programs that uses `fdict` there are 2 ways of knowing which `fdict` version one is using:

+1. A simple header file (like C-preprocessor statements), this information is found in `fdict.inc`
+2. A `fypp` compatible include file which contains library version and which data types are included in the built library, see the file `fdict.fypp`

 The file `fdict.inc` may be included in projects which exposes the following
 definitions: